nbrady-techempower/TFB-Documentation/docs/Project-Information/Framework-Tests.md

     2. For every request, an integer `query` string parameter named queries must be retrieved from the request.
 The parameter specifies the number of rows to fetch and update in preparing the HTTP response (see below).
     3. The `queries` parameter must be bounded to between 1 and 500.
 If the parameter is missing, is not an integer, or is an integer less than __1__, the value should be interpreted as 1; if greater than 500, the value should be interpreted as __500__.
     4. The request handler must retrieve a set of __World__ objects, equal in count to the `queries` parameter, from the __World__ database table.
     5. Each row must be selected randomly using one query in the same fashion as the single database query test (Test #2 above).
 As with the read-only multiple-query test type (#3 above), use of `IN` clauses or similar means to consolidate multiple queries into one operation is not permitted.
+Similarly, use of a batch or multiple SELECTs within a single statement are not permitted.
     6. At least the `randomNumber` field must be read from the database result set.
     7. Each __World__ object must have its `randomNumber` field updated to a new random integer between 1 and 10000.
     8. Each __World__ object must be persisted to the database with its new `randomNumber` value.
     9. Use of batch updates is acceptable but not required.
+To be clear: batches are not permissible for selecting/reading the rows, but batches are acceptable for writing the updates.
     10. Use of transactions is acceptable but not required.
 If transactions are used, a transaction should only encapsulate a single iteration, composed of a single read and single write.
 Transactions should not be used to consolidate multiple iterations into a single operation.
     11. For raw tests (that is, tests without an ORM), each updated row must receive a unique new `randomNumber` value.
 It is not acceptable to change the `randomNumber` value of all rows to the same random number using an `UPDATE ...
 WHERE id IN (...)` clause.
     12. Each __World__ object must be added to a list or array.